Harsh-121/rankwatch17_py_mutliprocessing/README.md

 # rankwatch17_py_mutliprocessing
-send parallel mails to users using multiprocessing library of python
+send parallel mails to users using multiprocessing library of python.